AmrH98/sorting_algorithms/quickSort/README.md

 #### Types

 - Always pick first element as pivot.
-- Always pick last element as pivot (implemented below)
+- Always pick last element as pivot.
  - Pick a random element as pivot.
  - Pick median as pivot.